You are checking a tour that begins in Uyuni. If you want to see tours that begin in San Pedro de Atacama, click here.

 The tour is made in the Altiplano area, at an altitude above 9,842.5 ft.
 Just with this, our body is submitted to an abnormal stress, which can cause discomfort and risk in people with the conditions mentioned in the restriction’s section.
 Moreover, the tour does not have health insurance and there are not health centers to treat this kind of situations in a proper manner on the route.

-- Is it possible to do the tour in another language?
+Is it possible to do the tour with an english-speaking guide?

 Yes.
-The English-speaking guide service for the whole tour, has an additional cost of US$ 162 per group and it is subject to availability when booking.
+The English-speaking guide service has an additional cost of US$ 180 per group that must be paid after the booking, after asking for availability at firstname.lastname@example.org.